jaehyeon-son/jaehyeon-son.github.io/_pages/about.md

 -   Continual learning
 -   Reinforcement learning

+This December, I'll deliver a poster presentation at NeurIPS 2023 in New Orleans.

 ## Education

 -   **B.S.** in **Statistics** and **Artificial Intelligence**, <a href="https://en.snu.ac.kr/" style="color: #7289da; text-decoration: none;">**Seoul National University**</a> \\